 Facilitating a continued discussion on the findings of the Democracy & Security Dialogue and building up on the Advancing Women’s Political Participation policy recommendations, the CoD held a session on ‘’Women: A Powerful Force for Preventing and Countering Violent Extremism’’ at the Women Political Leaders (WPL) Summit on June 8, 2018, in Vilnius, Lithuania.

-- Gaps remaining in the international framework on P/CVE;
+- Gaps remaining in the international legal framework on P/CVE;

-- Importance of women’s inclusion in national law enforcement agencies;
+- Importance of women’s inclusion in national law enforcement and security agencies;

 - Good practices on promoting women’s inclusion, women’s political participation, leadership and empowerment across society;

-This report summarises the session’s panel discussions and outlines recommendations for increasing women’s participation in preventing and countering violent extremism.
+This report summarises the discussion and outlines recommendations on increasing women’s participation in preventing and countering violent extremism.